ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

        git tag vX.Y.0

-    Push the commit and the tag with the following commands:
+    Push the commit and the tag with these commands:

     .. code-block:: text